I spent the last week of August on a boat conducting an acoustics experiment

 thought I was seeing wave after wave of birds.
 However, it soon became apparent

-birds, they seemed to eventually get their bearings and continue on their way.
+birds, but they seemed to eventually get their bearings and continue on their way.

-On our last night at sea, however, we were hit by a severe storm and the same
+On our last night at sea, we were hit by a severe storm and the same

 birds continued to circle for a few hours.
 A GREEN HERON and a few warblers